Secrover/Secrover/README.md

 ## 📁 Configuration

-Create a new repo with a `config.yaml` file inside where you will list the repositories to scan.
+Create a new folder/repo with a `config.yaml` file inside where you will list your repositories and domains to scan.

 ### Example: